jaleephd/misc-data-processing/README.md

 This repository contains miscellaneous code, that has been used for processing or converting data.

-Some of it may be useful to others, some of it may be to specific to be of direct use, but may provide an example of how to do something.
+Some of it may be useful to others, some of it may be too specific to be of direct use, but may provide an example of how to do something.

 ## Go